-Challenge number Detail of challenge 1 Attendance: Our absence rates for PP students is higher than for our Non-PP students.
-Years 7-11 we currently have a gap of 3.71% (Oct23) 0.5% improvement from October 2022.
+Challenge number Detail of challenge 1 Attendance: Although the attendance of PP students is improving (PP Gap has closed from 6.2% in 22/23 to 4.77% in 23/24 and currently sit s at 3.7% 24/25) Our absence rates for PP students is higher than for our Non-PP students and still remains a priority to improve Pupil Premium students attendance.
 2 Persistent Absence: Our persistent absence rates for PP students is higher than for our Non- PP students.
-Years 7-11 we currently have a gap of 10.22% (Oct23) 4% improvement from October 2022.

-3 Levels of Literacy & Numeracy: Our PP students on entry have lower literacy and/or numeracy levels compared to Non-PP students.
-In year 7 25% of PP are in lower prior attainment compared to 14% non-PP (based on CATs) (July 2022) NGRT 2023 data TBC.
+3 Levels of Literacy & Numeracy: On entry, PP students have lower levels of reading, literacy and oracy and numeracy than non-PP students.
 4 Achievement Gap: Our PP students do not perform as well as our Non-PP students.
-Progress 8 (P8) score of -0.59 and +0.04 for all, a gap of 0.63.
-(Oct 2023) 5 Readiness for Learning: Some our students often have low academic aspirations and then subsequent negative attitudes to learning.
-They benefit from mentoring to support with their behaviour along with ensuring they are fully equipped to learn (uniform, equipment etc) 6 Parental Engagement and Communication: The % of PP students' parents attending remote parents evenings is much less than that of Non- PP students' parents.
-Average over all year groups - 39.96% of PP students' parents attended.
-(2021-22)
+Progress 8 (P8) gap of 0.5 in 2023/24 and 0.7 in 2024/25 5 Readiness for Learning: Some our students often have low academic aspirations and then subsequent negative attitudes to learning.
+They benefit from mentoring to support with their behaviour along with ensuring they are fully equipped to learn (uniform, equipment etc) 6 Parental Engagement and Communication: % of PP parents attending parents' evenings is less than that of non-PP parents.